-What staff should do if they have a concern about honour based abuse (HBA), including FGM evidence) that FGM appears to have been carried out on a girl under 18.
-Those failing to report such cases will face disciplinary sanctions.
+What staff should do if they have a concern about honour based abuse (HBA), including FGM and forced marriage

 If staff have a concern regarding a child who might be at risk of HBA or who has suffered from HBA, they should speak to the DSL.
 As appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.